robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 ### Landscape data and habitat classification

-Landscape classification data were provided by the Newfoundland and Labrador Wildlife Division.
-Available landcover classification included nine habitat types at <!-- TODO: double check --> 30m resolution.
+Landcover data were provided by the Newfoundland and Labrador Wildlife Division.
+Available landcover classification included nine habitat types at <!-- TODO: double check --> 10m resolution.
 We reclassified the landcover types into three categories: foraging habitat, open habitat, and forest habitat.
+Foraging habitat <!-- or just lichen like figs?-->
-Foraging habitat consisted of lichen habitat, open habitat consisted of wetland, rocky barrens, and anthropogenic habitat types, while forest habitat consisted of coniferous forest, conifer scrub, broadleaf forest, and mixed-wood forest habitat types.
+consisted of lichen habitat, open habitat consisted of wetland, rocky barrens, and anthropogenic habitat types, while forest habitat consisted of coniferous forest, conifer scrub, broadleaf forest, and mixed-wood forest habitat types.
 Water habitat was excluded from all subsequent analyses. <!-- using the raster package for R? -->